patrickgombert/handwriting-recognition/README.md

 # handwriting

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to recognize handwritten digits

-## Usage

-FIXME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Patrick Gombert

 Distributed under the Eclipse Public License, the same as Clojure.